Shriram-Coder99/Java-Chat/README.md

 Usage Instructions:

 1. This application uses MySQL for the file transfer module.
 Therefore, ensure that MySQL is installed on your system.
-Run the following queries:
+Run the following queries ONE BY ONE:

 create database connect;
 use connect;